jmrr/phd_thesis/Viva/preparation.md

 position of the labelled product.
 In this case whatever is below 3% is worse than random.
-The classification rates indicated the ability of the classifier to correct label predictions without the ranking, so it’s pure classification no retrieval involved as in AvPrecision.
+The classification rates indicated the ability of the classifier to correct label predictions without the ranking, so it’s pure classification no retrieval involved as in Avg.
+Precision (AP).
 In this case anything below 50% is worse than random.

     *Final note*: Another way popular to machine learning is multiclass accuracy ( deep learning is using it).
 Find the labels in the test set